 - Have them select the 1920 May Expedition page from the exhibition contents list.
 The first image in the slide show for that exhibition shows Aboriginal man Arrerika watching camels as they drink from a waterhole.

 - Ask your students to imagine what it would have been like standing next to Arrerika at that time.

-- Suggest that they consider other senses apart from sight: the sounds, the smells, the textures of the landscape, the air temperature, the way the landscape may have made them feel (eg isolated, excited, small) and any tastes (eg the water from the waterhole or their previous expedition meal).
+- Suggest that they consider other senses apart from sight: the sounds, the smells, the textures of the landscape, the air temperature, the way the landscape may have made them feel (eg isolated, excited, small) and any tastes (for example, the water from the waterhole or their previous expedition meal).